5axes/TabAntiWarping/README.md

 ### Update V1.2.0

-New option "Number of layer" to tab with several Layer  height.
+New option "Number of layer" to create tabs with several layer height.

 ![Menu](./images/menu.jpg)

-If the number of layer is > to 1 then the Support density is automaticaly set to 100%
+If the number of layer is bigger than 1, then the *Support Density* is automaticaly set to 100%